alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 }}}
 $$

  $Y$ is the target vector or the Truth vector.
-This is a one hot encoded vector, example  $Y=[0,1,0]$, here the second element is the desired class.The training is done so that the CrossEntropyLoss is minimised using Gradient Loss algorithm.
+This is a one hot encoded vector, example  $Y=[0,1,0]$, here the second element is the desired class.The training is done so that the CrossEntropyLoss is minimized using Gradient Loss algorithm.

 $P$ is the Softmax output and is the activation of the last layer $a^l$.
 This is a vector.
 All elements of the Softmax output add to 1; hence this is a probability distribution unlike a Sigmoid output.The Cross Entropy Loss $L$ is a Scalar.

-Note the Index notation is the represention an element of a Vector or a Tensor, and is easier to deal with while deriving out the equations.
+Note the Index notation is the representation an element of a Vector or a Tensor, and is easier to deal with while deriving out the equations.

 **Softmax** (in Index notation)